missourivalleytech/missourivalleytech.github.io/_posts/2017/2017-03-07-Blog-Theme.md

 ### Other Functions

 The Feeling Responsive theme also has a ton of other great functionality for displaying content.
 In preparing this new site, I needed to convert all the old posts for use with the new site.
 There is so much untapped functionality here.
 The existing posts use some of it, but I'm really excited to make use of as many of these new features as I can with future posts on the site.

+#### Update 12/08/2017

+Comments have been added to the site using Disqus.

 [^1]: Made you look.